martinkirch/showergel/docs/installing.rst

 If you installed Showergel as a system service, don't forget to restart showergel's service after editing its configuration file.
-If you installed your Liquidsoap script as a system service, restart this service after editing the script - and after running ``liquidsoap --check my_script.liq`` !
+If you installed your Liquidsoap script as a system service, restart this service after editing the script - and, of course, after running ``liquidsoap --check my_script.liq`` !
 In both cases, log files are in the same folder as instance's other files.